-Since then, and with the wisdom of age and much greater knowledge of mental health issues and the body-mind connection, I've come to realise that our bodies are telling us how we're feeling emotionally almost every minute of every day.
-The signs can be subtle, like the little twinge of a tense muscle in your neck or a slightly elevated heart rate, or they can be screaming at you as anyone who has ever suffered a panic attack will know.
+With the wisdom of age and much greater knowledge of mental health and the body-mind connection, I realise that our bodies are giving us signals almost every minute of every day.
+The signs can be subtle, like the little twinge of a muscle in your neck or a slightly elevated heart rate, or they can scream at you as anyone who has ever had a panic attack will know.

-Being aware of your body and its signs of stress and anxiety is a terribly important skill.
-It can be achieved through mindfulness - a process of paying attention to what is happening in your body at any given moment (I came to mindfulness through yoga) - and devices such as The PIP; a nifty little handheld doover developed by scientists that measures your electrodermal activity (EDA) through your fingertips and tells you, in combination with smart phone apps, whether your body is relaxing or stressing.
+Being aware of your body and its signs of stress and anxiety is an important skill.
+It can be achieved through mindfulness - a process of paying attention to what is happening in your body at any given moment - and devices such as The PIP; a nifty little handheld device developed by scientists to measure your electrodermal activity (EDA).
+This device tells you, in combination with a smart phone app, whether your body is relaxing or stressed.

-I still get stressed but I'm much better able to manage it and to reduce the risk of that stress overwhelming me, leading as it can, to clinical levels of anxiety and depression.
-And the next time I find myself with an unexplained symptom I'll know to check for emotional as well as physical symptoms.
+I still get stressed but I'm much better at managing it to reduce the risk of that stress overwhelming me.
+And the next time I find myself with an unexplained symptom?
+I'll know to check for emotional as well as physical symptoms.